wp-plugins/quiz-master-next/readme.txt

 * Allows for Unlimited Quizzes, Tests, Surveys, Contact Forms, etc..
 * Allows for Unlimited Questions in each Quiz
-* Can ask for user's contact information
+* Can ask for user's contact information at beginning or end of quiz
 * Can email user after taking the quiz
 * Can email an admin after a user takes the quiz
 * Can score the quiz using an incorrect/correct system, a points based system, or a not-graded system